danoventa/rearc-data-quest/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

-- functions - Code for the application's Lambda functions to check the value of, buy, or sell shares of a stock.
+- functions - Code for the application's Lambda functions to sync data and files to s3, and analyze and report on the sync'd data.
-- statemachines - Definition for the state machine that orchestrates the stock trading workflow.
+- statemachines - Definition for the state machine that orchestrates the sync and reporting workflow.
 - tests - Unit tests for the Lambda functions' application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Step Functions state machines, Lambda functions and an EventBridge rule trigger.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.
+Permissions to each of the resources are managed through the `template.yaml` file under policies of their respective resources.

 ## Deploy the application